idekerlab/cddrugcellfinddrug/README.md

 Adding to CDAPS Service
 =======================

-cddrugcellfinddrug can be added to a CDAPs server by adding an entry to the communitydetectionalgorithms.json file:
+cddrugcellfinddrug can be added to a CDAPs server by adding an entry to the communitydetection.algorithm.map file (normally communitydetectionalgorithms.json):

 ```
 {